jeremysb1/coffeeapp/README.md

 1. About the project
 2. Technologies Used
+3. How I built this
-3. Getting Started
+4. Getting Started
-4. Usage
+5. Usage
-5. Why Next.js
+6. Why Next.js
-6. Roadmap
+7. Roadmap

 ## About the Project